 At the top of the Tree of Life is the sefirah of Keter or the Crown.
 This represents unity and the source of the system.
 From here, the Lightning Flash, as it is called, generates Hokhmah-Wisdom and Binah-Understanding which, together with Keter make the supernal triad at the head of the Tree.
 From them comes the central pillar of Divine will and the active and passive side pillars.
 They arise as the Lightning Flash descends in a spiral through the seven lower sefirot.

 In terms of the humanoid symbol, they set out the anatomy of Adam Kadmon with its active and passive intellectual, emotional and practical levels as well as its central axis of degrees of consciousness.
 Seen metaphysically, the diagram can be related to the traditional Hebrew names and a modern understanding of their functions, such as the universal principles of origin, initiation, pattern, expansion, contraction, cycles, frequency and manifestation.
 The three sefirot on the central column, of image, essence and knowledge, relate to levels of perception.

-This is one remove from the world of The Eternal Unchanging.
+This is one removed from the world of The Eternal Unchanging.
 Here time begins with the Seven Days of Creation as Existence starts to unfold.
-This world parallels Plato’s realm of ideas, that is pure essence or spirit which has as yet no form.
+This world parallels Plato’s realm of ideas that is pure essence, or spirit, which yet has no form.